karatelabs/karate/karate-netty/README.md

 The main [Karate](https://github.com/intuit/karate) documentation explains things like the [`def`](https://github.com/intuit/karate#def), [`set`](https://github.com/intuit/karate#set) and the [`eval`](https://github.com/intuit/karate#eval) keywords, [Karate expressions](https://github.com/intuit/karate#karate-expressions) and [JsonPath](https://github.com/intuit/karate#get-short-cut).

 The other parts of the simple example above are explained in the sections below.

+> Note that [`karate-config.js`](https://github.com/intuit/karate#configuration) does *not* come into the picture here.
+But if for some reason you need to re-use an existing one, you can do this in the `Background`: `* call read('classpath:karate-config.js')` - and you can use any JS or JSON file in this manner to initialize a bunch of seed data or "intial state".

 ## `Scenario`
 A server-side `Feature` file can have multiple `Scenario` sections in it.
 Each Scenario is expected to have a JavaScript expression as the content of the `Scenario` description which we will refer to as the "request matcher".